 Here's an MIT Technology Review article mentioning Sentinel Visualizer on Building a Picture of the Boston Marathon Bombing Suspects through Social Network Analysis.

-Contact us to see how you can qualify for a free trial of Sentinel Visualizer.
+Contact us for a Free Trial of Sentinel Visualizer.